sinclairzx81/threadbox/readme.md

 ## Overview

-ThreadBox is a threading library for JavaScript that is built upon NodeJS `worker_threads`.
-It is written to allow for compute intensive JavaScript and WASM to be trivially distributed across many threads by wrapping heavy calls within a plain JavaScript class.
-ThreadBox can take any JavaScript class and move it to a worker thread.
-It provides to the caller an asynchronous interface in which to invoke methods of the class across thread boundaries, and provides clean worker thread disposal.
+ThreadBox is a threading library for JavaScript that is built on top of NodeJS `worker_threads`.
+It is written to allow for compute heavy JavaScript and WASM to be trivially executed in remote workers.
+ThreadBox allows any JavaScript class to be run within a worker thread where the class itself is treated as an interface to the worker.
+ThreadBox manages communication between host and worker thread as well as providing clean worker disposal.

 ThreadBox uses a recursive pattern to spawn worker threads.
 ThreadBox will recursively call into the applications entry module (typically `app.js`) and instance a requested `@Thread()` class.
 Because each new worker is spawned from the same entry module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread.
 This recursive approach allows for ergonomic same file threading without needing to split related worker logic into seperate `.js` files while still retaining the ability to naturally split classes and functions across multiple modules.